MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 For simple transformations, the evaluation will be from lower to higher precedence.
 For example, 10 has 2 added, then it's multiplied by 2.
 In DAX there are functions like CALCULATE that apply filters or context changes to inner expressions, so in this case the higher precedence will alter a lower precedence expression.

 Precedence also determines which dynamic format string is applied to the combined DAX expression for each measure.
-The highest precedence dynamic format string is applied.
+The highest precedence calculation group dynamic format string is the only one applied.
 If a measure itself has a dynamic format string, it's considered a lower precedence to any calculation group in the model.

 ### Precedence with averages example